Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Not sure what parts to get to fix this.
 Any help would be greatly appreciated.

 When an electric compressor motor starts, it usually pulls more current than the electrical circuit can supply.
-To handle this “inrush” issue, your compressor motor has a start capacitor that adds power to the circuit, allow the motor to kick over and start, without popping an internal or external breaker.
+To handle this “inrush” issue, your compressor motor has a start capacitor that adds power to the circuit, allowing the motor to kick over and start, without popping an internal or external breaker.

 When a compressor is starting against pressure in the tank, then this inrush assistance is even more critical to the start, as the motor will draw even more than when the tank is empty.